This is the seventh year with Gardener Cary George in charge of the Garden.

 35 volunteers were on the active list.
 264 families on the membership list.
 Elaine Christenson had catalogued and sorted more than 2000 slides that Martha Crone had taken of the Garden and plants.

 [NOTE: From 1948 to 1957 Martha Crone assembled a collection of Kodachrome slides that she took of plants and landscape of the Wildflower Garden.
 The assemblage eventually totaled over 4,000 slides.
 She used these slides to give illustrated lectures about the Garden to various clubs, groups and organizations.
-After her death in 1989 her daughter Janet, passed the collection to the Friends via Friends member Martha Hellander who was in the process of researching a book about Eloise Butler.
+After her death in 1989 her daughter Janet, passed the collection to the Friends via Friends member Martha Hellander while she was researching her book about Eloise Butler.
 The Friends sorted the collection and then for a short time, used them at lectures about the Garden.]

 A rare Lazuli Bunting (Passerina amoena) was sighted near the wetland Highbush Cranberries.

-When people raise concerns about Lyme Disease Gardener Cary George reported that in his seven years as Gardener he had never seen a woodtick, nor had Ken Avery in 30 years.
+While concerns about Lyme Disease were becoming more and more evident, Cary George stated that in his seven years as Gardener he had never seen a woodtick, nor had Ken Avery in 30 years.
 The reason for the absence is unexplained.

-Two clumps of the Greater Yellow Lady’s-slipper Cypripedium parviflorum Salisb.
-Var. makasin, were donated by Friends Board member Mel Duoos and Cary planted one near the front gate and another near the Shelter.
+Two clumps of the Yellow Lady’s-slipper Cypripedium parviflorum var. makasin, [the smaller flowered of the two Yellows] were donated by Friends Board member Mel Duoos and his mother Shirley.
+Cary planted one near the front gate and another near the Shelter.

 The rebuilding of the pond in the wetland as part of the back fence and gate project has resulted in the introduction of muskrats and their burrow system.
-Two litters of young were raised this year in the wetland - an unexpected consequence of improving the Garden habitat.
+Two litters of young were raised this year in the wetland - an unexpected consequence of improving the Garden habitat but Eloise Butler had the same experience in 1932 when the Mallard Pool was dug.

 The Friends published and distributed a supplement to their 1992-94 membership roster.
 Summer visitors to the Garden came from 20 countries and 34 states.
 Some comments in the visitor book were : “It’s nice to see something in a natural unspoiled state.”
 “20 years in the Twin Cities - I wish I had known about the Garden sooner.”
 “The Garden reminds me of my childhood on the farm.”